Here’s a Free Practice Powers of 10 Worksheet

 Powers of 10 Worksheet

-Explaining how to do Powers of 10
+Powers of 10 Chart

 Powers of 10 Worksheet Solution

-3 Steps to Multiply by Powers of 10
+3 Simple Powers of 10 Examples

 1. Move the decimal in your number according to the number of the power.